sbdev1234/dev-containers/README.md

 Boilerplate configurations for dev-container based projects.

-These boilerplate dev-container projects build and use [customizable](#dev-container-construction) <u>local</u>  base images - to avoid the need to publish/pay to/for a container registry during development.
+These boilerplate dev-container projects build and use [customizable](#boilerplate-dev-container-construction) ___local___  base images - to avoid the need to publish/pay to/for a container registry during development.
 Always configure your post-development base-images to be as small as possible.

 ## Installation